iamranchojr/wheel-friend-connection-backend/README.md

 send and receive friend requests, and get live updates on friends' statuses.

 ### API Documentation
-An OpenAPI documentation of the API can be found via the following url on [localhost](http://localhost:8015/docs).
+An OpenAPI documentation of the API can be found via the following url [here](https://wfc-backend-api-8bd958c0167d.herokuapp.com/docs).

 Below are instructions on how to run this API locally on your device using Docker.

 ### Getting started